maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***getDoc*** operation is to enable service providers and consumers to access the information of a single Doc document.
-It is implemented following the REST methodology and receives the ID of the Doc to be retrieved as an input argument.
+It is implemented following the REST methodology using a GET HTTP method.
+It receives the ID of the Doc to be retrieved as an input argument.
 The MSR will respond with the Doc object identified by the provided ID, if that is found.
-The internal structure of the Doc object is provided in more detail in the
-[Service Data Model](#service-data-model) section.
+The internal structure of the Doc object is provided in more detail in the [Service Data Model](#service-data-model) section.

 #### Operation Functionality